-Three Democrats and seven Republicans are competing to become Georgia’s next lieutenant governor.
+Two Democrats and two Republicans are competing in the June 16 runoff to become Georgia’s next lieutenant governor.

-Seven of the 10 candidates have served in the General Assembly, including six senators who are seeking a promotion to lead that chamber.
+All of the candidates are current or former senators who are seeking a promotion to lead that chamber.
 With current Lt.
 Gov. Burt Jones running for governor, and a host of legislators vying to replace him, election-year politics colored the Senate’s actions on taxes, elections and other issues in the recent legislative session.

 Here’s a look at the candidates: